 From left, Kim Matula, Emily Fairn, Gabriel LaBelle, Rachel Sennott, and Matt Wood in Saturday Night (TIFF)

-The early years of the NBC late-night sketch comedy show Saturday Night Live, and how it found its footing, were covered in Doug Hill’s book Saturday Night: A Backstage History of Saturday Night Live back in 1986.
-Hill points to the show’s fourth episode in its inaugural season, hosted by Candice Bergen (not then known for her comedic skills), as the moment when the guest host, cast, and writing staff gelled, meeting its creator and producer Lorne Michaels’s objective to present contemporary, edgy humor suitable for late-night programming.
+The early years of the NBC late-night sketch comedy show Saturday Night Live, and how it found its footing, were covered in Doug Hill and Jeff Weingrad’s book Saturday Night: A Backstage History of Saturday Night Live back in 1986.
+Hill and Weingrad points to the show’s fourth episode in its inaugural season, hosted by Candice Bergen (not then known for her comedic skills), as the moment when the guest host, cast, and writing staff gelled, meeting its creator and producer Lorne Michaels’s objective to present contemporary, edgy humor suitable for late-night programming.
 (The original cast was called the Not Ready for Prime Time Players.)
 The camaraderie between Bergen and cast member Gilda Radner as they struggle not to laugh, and fail, is palpable.
 In her closing remarks at the show’s end, Bergen comes across as feeling elated.
 According to Hill, the cast felt the same.

 In Jason Reitman’s fictional fast-paced retelling of the 90-minute lead-up to the series’s October 1975 premiere, there is uncertainty about what the show is about and whether it will even air that night.
 By the time the program goes live nationally, audiences will have the impression that SNL is already a smash.